Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Recurring or widespread

-Sudden or diffuse hair loss
+Sudden patches or diffuse loss

 Recognizing patterns helps you and your provider take targeted steps early.